The fact is:

 This way, you’ll know which sections you want to cover and the best order to do so.

 Then, instead of being overwhelmed by the entirety of your post.
-You can tackle those sections one at a time.
+You can cure writer’s block by tackling those sections one at a time.

 Here’s the deal: